stg1908/Text_editor/README.md

 # text_editor
-Simple text editor made using java
+Text editor based on Notepad from windows.

-It is text editor just like notepad made by java.
+It is text editor developed in java.
 Edi.java contains the main method. to open file first you have to compile it then run the .class file by terminal/cmd.

+Note(for Windows)
+If you are compiling it in windows and if it gives a error in a then remove inverted commas from that lines